Evgeniy Levchenko

-Evgeniy Viktorovych Levchenko, also spelled Yevhen Levchenko (Євген Вікторович Левченко; born 2 January 1978 in Kostiantynivka, Ukrainian SSR, Soviet Union) is a retired Ukrainian footballer.
+Evgeniy Viktorovych Levchenko, also spelled Yevhen Levchenko (Євген Вікторович Левченко; born 2 January 1978) is a retired Ukrainian footballer.
 He was the main participant of the Russian version of the show The Bachelor-Kholostyak on the Russian TV channel TNT.

 Club career

 Yevhen started out his football career in 1993 at local club Metalurh Kostiantynivka.
 The following year he was transferred to Shakhtar Donetsk, one of the best football clubs in Ukraine.
 Two seasons later, in 1996, Levchenko moved to a Russian club CSKA Moskva, from where he progressed to Vitesse Arnhem, and finally Helmond Sport.
 In 1998, Yevhen joined Cambuur Leeuwarden, where he played for two years.
 He played for Vitesse Arnhem again from the year 2000 until 2003, when he switched to Sparta Rotterdam.

 In 2005, Levchenko was transferred to another Dutch club, FC Groningen.
 He left FC Groningen at the end of the 2008–09 season on a free transfer, on 30 July 2009 FC Saturn Moscow Oblast signed the Ukrainian national player, he comes on a free transfer from FC Groningen of the Netherlands and signed a contract for 1.5 years.
 In 2010, Levchenko signed with Willem II on a free transfer.
 In 2011, Levchenko signed with A-League club Adelaide United on a 1-year deal.
 He scored his first goal for the club during an Asian Champions League playoff against Persipura Jayapura of Indonesia on 16 February 2012.
 On 25 March 2012, it was announced the club and player had mutually agreed to the termination of his contract.

 On 30 January 2014 he announced his retirement from professional football in order to pursue a degree in marketing.
 On 1 July 2019 he became the president of the Dutch trade union for professional footballers.